TonnyG95/Rock-Paper-Scissors/README.md

 ### Developer goals

-- A project that is interesting and requires some thought to code.
+- A project that is interesting and requires some thought to code
-- A site that visitors can navigate without much thought and easily.
+- A site that visitors can navigate without much thought and easily
-- A game that is fun and looks clean and crisp.
+- A game that is fun and looks clean and crisp
-- A game meant to feel neat and mature as to not feel infantile.
+- A game meant to feel neat and mature as to not feel infantile

 ### Design Choices